reef-technologies/apiver/README.md

 ## Why ApiVer?

+ApiVer is a framework for library developers that helps build stable software, increases productivity, and frees developers to modernize their library's interfaces without breaking compatibility for users with every minor rename, added mandatory argument, or changed argument type.
-ApiVer saves library users from having to cross their fingers every time they upgrade a package, thus encouraging them to keep it up to date while reducing the maintenance burden on the ecosystem as a whole.
+ApiVer also saves library users from having to cross their fingers every time they upgrade a package, thus encouraging them to keep it up to date while reducing the maintenance burden on the ecosystem as a whole.

 ### Problem

-SemVer promises a stable API for a given major version.
+[SemVer](https://semver.org) promises a stable API for a given major version.
 The problem is that rarely do opensource projects have the resources to maintain multiple major versions of their package.
-This shifts and multiplies the burden of maintenance from a package maintainer to all the users of the package.
+This shifts and multiplies the burden of maintenance from a package maintainer to the users of the package.
-End users have to postpone upgrading to the latest version of a package because they are afraid of the cost associated with breaking API changes.
+End users often have to postpone upgrading to the latest version of a package because they are afraid of the cost associated with breaking API changes.

-This leads to a situation where end users are stuck with old versions of a package, which may contain bugs and security vulnerabilities.
+This leads to a situation where end users are stuck with an old versions of a package, which may have:

+- bugs
+- security vulnerabilities
+- limited functionality
+- bad module/class/function/argument names, in the best case as designed a long time ago by someone who no longer works here
+- code which lacks the newest performance optimizations

 In a world where millions of applications are built on top of thousands of packages, this is not sustainable and leads to wasted resources and frustration.

 ### Solution